InSilicoMeat/BioreactorPOCUnity3D/README.md

 # BioreactorPOCUnity3D

+This software is under copyright of the CMMC and no license is offered at the moment.
+It is used for the Proof of Concept and GFI bioreactor project by the [CMMC](thecmmc.org).

 Show animation from VTK files produced by ABM-Microcarriers model

 Requires the folder of data created by running the ABM-Microcarriers model using biocellion.